minions-ai/minions/doc/framework_developer_guide.md

 # Tutorial: Creating a Custom Agent

-This tutorial walks you through creating a new agent using the MCP framework.
+This tutorial walks you through creating a new agent using the minions framework.
 You'll learn how to define a custom step, create an agent recipe, implement (optionally) a custom agent, and run your agent in a workflow.

 ## 1. Define a Custom Step